-With Toronto having the highest rental prices in the country, this dilemma of rent versus buy is even more prevalent.
+With Toronto having the highest rental prices in the country, this dilemma of renting versus buying is even more prevalent.
 It’s harder to ignore the fact that by renting you’re literally throwing away tens of thousands of dollars a year.
 So is it better to keep paying the outrageously high price to rent in Toronto or should you use those same funds towards your very own home or condo instead?
 The truth is, there’s no right or wrong answer — it really depends on the individual.
 The two biggest factors to consider are whether or not you are financially and emotionally ready to buy.

-ARE YOU READY EMOTIONALLY TO BUY YOUR FIRST HOME?
+ARE YOU EMOTIONALLY READY TO BUY YOUR FIRST HOME?

 One of the benefits to renting is the flexibility.
 By renting, you’re not locked in to one place for years to come.
 Maybe a job opportunity comes up in another province or another country.
 If you’re renting, that’s an easy fix.

 If you picture yourself living in Toronto for the next five to ten years, I’d say that buying a property may be worth considering.
-Let’s be honest, even if you need to relocate for whatever reason, you’re still able to rent out your property, earning you some extra income that can help pay down your mortgage.
+Let’s be honest, even if you need to relocate for whatever reason you’re still able to rent out your property, earning you some extra income that can help pay down your mortgage.

 But location isn’t everything.
 Being a homeowner has its challenges.
 Are you ready to take on the extra responsibilities of being a homeowner?
 Living the life of a renter has its perks.
 Overall, it is very hassle-free.
 Say, your fridge stops working.
 Guess what?
 While you may need to feast on everything that’s in there, you don’t have to spend a dime to replace it.
 You don’t have to worry about any maintenance or repairs.
 If something needs to be repaired — or worse yet — needs to be replaced, it has no impact on your budget or your mentality.
 It’s a very stress-free way of life.